 What Is BIM And How Can It Benefit The Design And Construction Process?

-Over the last few years, there’s been a great deal of talk about BIM.
-But what does it actually mean?
+Over the last few years, there’s been a great deal of talk about 'BIM'.
+But what exactly is BIM and what does it involve?
 There’s actually no simple answer - because there are a number of words someone might be referring to when using the acronym BIM.

 The aim of this blog will be to offer a definition of BIM, explain how it benefits pretty much everybody involved, and explore which tools and technologies are needed to allow for the true collaboration BIM promises.